Fethi Okyar: During the Republic

 Atatürk long attempted to liberalize Turkey's political system and establish an opposition party.
 On 9 August 1930, per his instruction, Fethi resigned from the ambassadorship and returned to Turkey, founding the Liberal Republican Party [Serbest Cumhuriyet Fırkası] and became the party's chairman.
 He was allowed to re-enter the parliament as deputy of Gümüşhane.
-However it quickly became clear that the opposition party was attracting reactionaries and Islamists after the İzmir Meeting, so he dissolved his own party on 17 November, heeding Atatürk's request.
+However it quickly became clear that the opposition party was attracting reactionaries and Islamists so he dissolved his own party on 17 November, heeding Atatürk's request.
 He went abroad again.

 In 1933, he contracted heart failure.
 Learning of his friend's illness, Atatürk assigned his aide Salih Bozok as his companion and arranged for Fethi Bey to receive treatment in Vienna.
 He was appointed to as Ambassador to London on 31 March 1934, where he played an important role in the rapprochement between Turkey and the United Kingdom before World War II; he was among the architects of the Montreux Convention.
 He received the surname "Okyar".
 Shortly after Atatürk's death, in accordance with President İsmet İnönü's policy of reconciliation with his former enemies, he returned to the country and was rehabilitated, being appointed as Deputy of Bolu on 4 January 1939, winning reelection the same year.
 He became the Minister of Justice in the 2nd Refik Saydam Cabinet and continued this duty until 12 March 1941.
 He died in Istanbul on 7 May 1943.
 His grave is in Zincirlikuyu cemetery.